General Considerations

 Group: 14

-Registered On: Bearing and non-bearing pome fruit group (apple & pear) and stone fruit group (apricot, cherry, nectarine, peach, plum, prune).
+Registered On: Bearing and non-bearing pome fruit group (apples, pears) and stone fruit group (apricots, cherries, nectarines, peaches, plums, prunes).

-Activity: Does not leach or volatilize from soil, but does breakdown with microbial activity, therefore residual control decreases under conditions of higher microbial activity (increased temperature, moisture, high organic matter etc.).
+Activity: Residual control of broadleaf and grass weeds.
+Water is required for activation.
+Does not leach or volatilize from soil, but does breakdown with microbial activity, therefore residual control decreases under conditions of higher microbial activity (increased temperature, moisture, high organic matter, etc.).
+Rates depend on soil texture.
+Do not apply on soils with > 5% OM, or fine-textured soils.

-Use Suggestions: Alternative to simazine when rotating herbicides.
+Use Suggestions: Should be mixed with glyphosate to control emerged weeds.
+Alternative to simazine when rotating herbicides.

-Application: Pre-emergence.
-Check the label for soil type and rate combinations.
-Most effective when applied to bare weed-free soil.
-Requires irrigation or rain to activate.
-Slow to degrade when soils are cold, so can be applied in the late fall for spring control.
+Do not apply within 100 meters of non-dormant pears.
+Do not apply to apple or pear trees established less than one year.
 For apples, do not apply after budbreak unless using hooded or shielded application equipment and applicator can ensure spray drift will not come in contact with crop fruit or foliage.
 Only apply to dormant pears.
 All applications to pears, or within 100 metres of pears, must be made after final harvest in the fall or prior to 2 months before budbreak in the spring.

 Do not tank mix Chateau Herbicide WDG, or use in the same field, with Dual Magnum (metolachlor or s-metolachlor) as crop injury may occur.